secdev/scapy/doc/scapy/advanced_usage.rst

 ISOTP Sockets
 -------------

-Scapy provides two kind of ISOTP Sockets.
+Scapy provides two kinds of ISOTP Sockets.
 One implementation, the ISOTPNativeSocket is using the Linux kernel module from Hartkopp.
 The other implementation, the ISOTPSoftSocket is completely implemented in Python.
-This implementation can be used on Linux, Windows and OSX.
+This implementation can be used on Linux, Windows, and OSX.

 ISOTPNativeSocket
 ^^^^^^^^^^^^^^^^^